 - All Washington, Idaho, Montana, and Utah residents and WICHE certified applicants are advanced through the preliminary screening to receive further review.

-- All non-resident applicants receive a preliminary screening based on their academic record.
+- Due to the size and strength of the non-resident pool, all non-resident applicants first receive a preliminary screening based on their academic record.

 - Applicants with a cumulative GPA above 3.5 or a science GPA above 3.7 are generally considered to have a previous record of academic excellence indicative of success within the professional veterinary curriculum.
 Non-resident applicants who meet the GPA criteria are automatically forwarded to the admissions committee for further review of their academic background and additional application criteria.